mkelehk/FTDI-245fifo-interface/README.md

 In the FPGA project, please note:

 * `usb_clk` frequency is 100MHz.
 You can constrain `usb_clk` to 100MHz to guide timing analysis.
 In fact, even if the constraint is not imposed, it will not affect normal operation.
-* The main clock `clk` in fpga_top.sv should be connected to the crystal oscillator of the FPGA board, and the frequency is not limited, such as 24MHz, 50MHz, 100MHz.
+* The main clock `clk` in fpga_top_example_ft600.sv should be connected to the crystal oscillator of the FPGA board, and the frequency is not limited, such as 24MHz, 50MHz, 100MHz.
 * The led pin is connected to an LED light (not necessary), it usually remains 1, when it is found that the received data is not incremented, it will become 0 and remain for one second.
-* Please pay attention to the parameter configuration of the ftdi_245fifo module in fpga_top.sv in this example:
+* Please pay attention to the parameter configuration of the ftdi_245fifo module in fpga_top_example_ft600.sv in this example:
   * `C_DEXP` is set to 1, this is because the data line of FT600 is 16bit.
   * `TX_DEXP` is set to 3, so the width of the `tx_data` signal of the user sending interface is 64bit (this is just the value of this example, you can modify it according to your project needs).
   * The `RX_DEXP` parameter is set to 0, so the width of the `rx_data` signal of the user receiving interface is 8bit (this is just the value of this example, you can modify it according to your project needs).